Makman2/CE3D2/README.md

 ## Documentation

-HTML-documentation can be built easily with `./make.sh doc` into `build/doc`.
+HTML-documentation can be built easily with `./make.sh docs` into `build/docs`.
 To display the documentation webpage, invoke your favorite browser with `build/doc/html/index.html`.

 CE3D2 uses doxygen (version 1.8.8 and above required) to generate documentation.